 CNBC's Tyler Mathisen looks ahead to what are likely to be next week's top business and financial stories.
-Will Tuesday be another up day?
-And more housing data is on the way, as earnings season comes to a close.

 Some of the names on the move ahead of the open.

 DETAILS: The company was weighed down by $21.1 million in costs for the sale of its Aime contact lens and solution brand in Japan, which it completed in November.
 NUMBERS: Cooper's net income fell to $57.4 million, or $1.15 per share, from $71.9 million, or $1.46 per share, last year.

 DETAILS: Pacific Sunwear of California Inc. said sales at stores open at least a year rose 1 percent.
 NUMBERS: The Anaheim, Calif., company's net income grew to $17.2 million, or 23 cents per share, in the period that ended on Nov.
 2.

 In a CNBC exclusive interview, Gordon Nixon, Royal Bank of Canada president & CEO, discusses his decision to step down as CEO of Canada's largest bank and touches on the slowdown in the banking retail business.

 With its stock rising, is Tiffany now priced too high?
 Brian Nagel, Oppenheimer & Co. senior equity research analyst and John Blank, Zacks Investment Research chief equity, debate if the valuations on the luxury jeweler are too rich.

 *Slashes full-year EPS view to $0.55- $0.75 from $1.20- $1.50. *Cuts revenue view to $2.15- $2.35 bln from $2.25- $2.45 bln.
 Dec 5- Farm equipment retailer Titan Machinery Inc slashed its full-year profit forecast as a record corn harvest pulled down prices and left farmers with less money to spend on new tractors and harvesters.